RoseTheFlower/UltrawideIndex/README.md

 * [Download page and instructions](/../../releases/tag/neva)

-# Silent Hill 2 (2024) cutscene improvements
+# Silent Hill 2 (2024) improvements
 ![A 32:9 screenshot of Gears of War 4](/screenshots/SilentHill2Remake.webp)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/silenthill2remake/total?label=downloads&style=flat-square)

-The solutions remove the black bars from the cutscenes in anything other than 16:9 and fully unlock the FPS from 30.
+The solutions remove the black bars in anything other than 16:9 and fully unlock the FPS from 30.

 * [Download page and instructions](/../../releases/tag/silenthill2remake)